 The paper suggested that water release into the Everglades would be more effective if it was channeled through mangrove forests rather than through the canal system as it is typically released.
 Human release of water would also have to mimic the natural dry and wet season cycle, with water released even in the dry January and December months.

-The Everglades is a unique ecosystem in that it is only area in the United States where crocodiles and alligators live side by side.
+The Everglades is a unique ecosystem in that it is the only area in the United States where crocodiles and alligators live side by side.
 While the Everglades’ alligator population is generally healthy throughout the Florida Everglades, the American crocodile has not enjoyed the same level of success.

 The American crocodile makes its home in Mexico, Central and South America, the Caribbean, and the extreme verge of South Florida.
 The species was added to the endangered species list in 1975.
 The animal faces threats from changes to freshwater flow into the estuaries in which it makes its home.
 Due to the increased level of human impact on the Everglades through the use of canals and water-flow control, the American crocodile, which is sensitive to freshwater flow, has been a struggling species in the area.